NoahTK7/IFCommissionsLauncher/README.md

 ### Download

-Visit http://ifcommissions.noahkurrack.com/jars to downlad the launcher.
+Visit https://ifcommissions.noahkurrack.com/jars to downlad the launcher.

 ### Credit

-All code is my own.
+All code is my own, except for the TextAreaOutputStream class.

 (C) Copyright 2019 Noah Kurrack.
 All rights reserved.